 Frost Funds is based in San Antonio, Tx, and is the manager of FATRX.
-Since Frost Total Return Bond Investor made its debut in July of 2008, FATRX has garnered more than $544.49 million in assets.
-The fund is currently managed by Jeffery Elswick who has been in charge of the fund since July of 2008.
+Frost Total Return Bond Investor made its debut in July of 2008, and since then, FATRX has accumulated about $437.85 million in assets, per the most up-to-date date available.
+The fund's current manager, Jeffery Elswick, has been in charge of the fund since July of 2008.

 Obviously, what investors are looking for in these funds is strong performance relative to their peers.
-This fund has delivered a 5-year annualized total return of 3%, and is in the top third among its category peers.
-Investors who prefer analyzing shorter time frames should look at its 3-year annualized total return of 3.47%, which places it in the top third during this time-frame.
+This fund has delivered a 5-year annualized total return of 2.5%, and is in the middle third among its category peers.
+Investors who prefer analyzing shorter time frames should look at its 3-year annualized total return of 1.92%, which places it in the bottom third during this time-frame.

-Income is only one part of the bond picture, investors also need to consider risk relative to broad benchmarks.
-With a beta of 0.41, this fund is less volatile than a broad market index of fixed income securities.
-Taking this into account, FATRX has a positive alpha of 1.07, which measures performance on a risk-adjusted basis.
+This fund has a beta of 0.66, meaning that it is less volatile than a broad market index of fixed income securities.
+Taking this into account, FATRX has a negative alpha of -0.35, which measures performance on a risk-adjusted basis.

 Investors should also consider a bond's rating, which is a grade ( 'AAA' to 'D' ) given to a bond that indicates its credit quality.
-With this letter scale in mind, FATRX has 61.51% in high quality bonds rated at least 'AA' or higher, while 20.62% are of medium quality, with ratings of 'A' to 'BBB'.
+With this letter scale in mind, FATRX has 68.45% in high quality bonds rated at least 'AA' or higher.
 The fund has an average quality of AA, and focuses on high quality securities.

-Costs are increasingly important for mutual fund investing, and particularly as competition heats up in this market.
-And all things being equal, a lower cost product will outperform its otherwise identical counterpart, so taking a closer look at these metrics is key for investors.
+As competition heats up in the mutual fund market, costs become increasingly important.
+Compared to its otherwise identical counterpart, a low-cost product will be an outperformer, all other things being equal.
+Thus, taking a closer look at cost-related metrics is vital for investors.
 In terms of fees, FATRX is a no load fund.
-It has an expense ratio of 0.72% compared to the category average of 0.08%.
-FATRX is actually more expensive than its peers when you consider factors like cost.
+It has an expense ratio of 0.71% compared to the category average of 0.95%.
+FATRX is actually cheaper than its peers when you consider factors like cost.

-This fund requires a minimum initial investment of $2,500, and each subsequent investment should be at least $500.
+While the minimum initial investment for the product is $2,500, investors should also note that each subsequent investment needs to be at least $500.

-This could just be the start of your research on FATRXin the Investment Grade - Bonds: Misc category.
-Consider going to www.zacks.com/funds/mutual-funds for additional information about this fund, and all the others that we rank as well for additional information.
+For additional information on the Investment Grade - Bonds: Misc area of the mutual fund world, make sure to check out www.zacks.com/funds/mutual-funds.
+There, you can see more about the ranking process, and dive even deeper into FATRX too for additional information.
 Zacks provides a full suite of tools to help you analyze your portfolio - both funds and stocks - in the most efficient way possible.